- Aldrich Middle School

 Looking for the Bright Spots

-By: Dr. Kelley Grorud, Director of Instructional Leadership and STEAM, School District of Beloit
+Director of Instructional Leadership and STEAM, School District of Beloit

 "As we move through summer and into a new school year, I encourage you to ask students, teachers, and district staff about the many bright spots they know about in our district.
 There are so many positive stories we can learn from and that we should share." -